UniMath/agda-unimath/src/foundation/judgmentally-involutive-identity-types.lagda.md

 ```

 This type family is [equivalent](foundation-core.equivalences.md) to the
-standard identity types, but satisfy the law
+standard identity types, but satisfies the law

 ```text
   inv (inv p) ＝ p